jlema/photo-gallery-manager/README.md

 - Rich database schema for photos and galleries.

 4. Modularization of server code using the Express Model -\&gt; Router -\&gt; Controller code structure.
+5. Deployment to a live &#39;production&#39; environment in the cloud so other people can test the app.

 ## Learning Expectations